 “Today, we’re documenting the technical profile of a failure mode investigation.
 The team looks at results that show how likely component failure is to happen based on the test cell research we have completed.”

 After the call, he often walks on an office treadmill to review the testing performance, gather his thoughts and move the discussion into a revised action plan for the test cell and team.

 “I spend time after the meeting looking for how difficult the failure is to fix and how efficient the component must be to prevent the breakdown.
-I’m always challenging our designs and analyzing how it can impact our customers.”
+I’m always challenging our designs and analysing how it can impact our customers.”

-“Some test cells have 45-degree maximum angle tilts, just like how construction equipment operates in the real world.
+“Some test cells have 45 degree maximum angle tilts, just like how construction equipment operates in the real world.
 That helps us visualize how fluids inside the engine circulate and if external leakage with oil and coolant can happen under duress.”

-Jenai’s turbocharger is consistently accelerated to peak performance levels during testing to examine speed, temperature, and pressure under the simulated conditions.
+Jenai’s turbocharger is consistently accelerated to peak performance levels during testing to examine speed, temperature and pressure under the simulated conditions.
 The goal is to push the component systems until they fail and dissect failure elements of the systems.

 “The exciting part of failure mode is solving problems.
 If I’m in the middle of the program then I’m documenting our data results.
 If I’m at the end of the program, our technical writing and design reviews are being finalized.”